-The PSVF Organization-Based Fellowship is an exciting way to launch a public service career at a non-profit or government agency in the U.S. or abroad, while the PSVF Seed Grant provides entrepreneurial start-up support to establish a new non-profit to serve the public interest.
+The PSVF Organization-Based Fellowship is an exciting way to launch a public service career at an eligible non-profit or government agency in the U.S. or abroad, while the PSVF Seed Grant provides entrepreneurial start-up support to establish a new non-profit to serve the public interest.

 PSVF Organization-Based Fellowships are competitive, so following a few key tips now can make a difference.
 For PSVF Organization-Based Fellowships at host organizations:

 - Review your own eligibility for the fellowship.

 - Secure a host organization and closely review the host eligibility guidelines to ensure it is in fact an eligible host.
 Not all non-profits, government agencies, or international courts are eligible hosts.

 - Review the Memorandum of Understanding (MOU) host organizations must sign with Harvard with your proposed host.
 Ensure your host organization has reviewed the MOU by January 8, 2024, a month before the complete application is due, and is prepared to sign it or to present any requests for changes to HLS on or before that date.
 The MOU will not be modified by Harvard after full PSVF applications are submitted.
 If the organization proposes that the fellow sign any other contracts or documents as a condition of the fellowship, those will also need to be submitted to OPIA by January 8.
 OPIA will not accept mandatory arbitration clauses in any materials governing its fellowships.

 - Compile a list of your prior efforts to find a public interest job.
 Track your history of applying for other entry-level jobs and fellowships that demonstrates a genuine commitment to post-graduate public interest work that is not exclusive to just one organization.

 - Meet with an OPIA advisor about your job search.
 Reserve an advising appointment or bring questions to drop-in office hours.